 How brands can do this sustainably: Make sure that the source of any animal products is clear and make an effort to reduce the impact to animals through supply chain management.
 Avoid using down in clothing.

 So you can see why it’s difficult for brands to create an end-to-end supply chain that is 100% sustainable.
 On the plus side, fashion brands around the globe are taking huge steps towards being more sustainable in their production.
-Brands like Gorman reduced their use of plastic packaging by 90%.
-Brands like Nobody Denim are manufacturing onshore to avoid labour issues.
-Brands like Citizen Wolf are making cotton from single origin Australian super cotton which uses less water and pesticides to produce than average conventional cotton.
+Brands such as Gorman reduced their use of plastic packaging by 90%.
+Brands such as Nobody Denim and Cue Clothing are manufacturing onshore to avoid labour issues.
+Brands such as Citizen Wolf are making cotton from single origin Australian super cotton which uses less water and pesticides to produce than average conventional cotton.
 All big steps towards sustainable production.
 So now you know what some of the issues are, it’s up to you who you want to support.